 This move can disrupt the franchisee's vision for his or her business.
 When sales take a dip, it causes friction in the franchisor-franchisee relationship.

-Example: Pizza Hut
+Real-world example: Pizza Hut

-In a situation of forced rebranding, franchisors should be more sympathetic to franchisees and realize the means come before the end.
+For franchisors: In a situation of forced rebranding, franchisors should be more sympathetic to franchisees and realize the means come before the end.
 Some solutions include more leniency during the shift, in addition to adjusting royalties and fees during times of transition as each location's market position changes.

-How to Address this Issue
+How to address this Issue

 Improving the Franchisor-Franchisee Relationship

 Franchises are a staple of the restaurant industry, but their predominance doesn't make the relationship that forms them any easier to navigate.
 With better communication, a focus on the future, and agreement on the positioning of their business, franchisors and franchisees can establish and maintain that much-needed alignment to keep the business thriving.

 Are there laws that govern the relationship between the franchisor and franchisee?

 Franchising in the United States is governed by laws at both the state and federal levels.